Gorilla-Lab-SCUT/frustum-convnet/README.md

 ## Note

-Since we update our code from PyTorch-0.3.1 to PyTorch-1.0 and our code uses may random sample operations, the results may be not exactly the same as these reported in our paper.
+Since we update our code from PyTorch-0.3.1 to PyTorch-1.0 and our code uses many random sample operations, the results may be not exactly the same as those reported in our paper.
 But the difference should be +-0.5\%, if you can not get the similar results, please contact me.
 I am still working to make results stable.

 Our code is supported multiple GPUs for training, but now the training is very fast for small dataset, like KITTI, SUN-RGBD.
 All the steps will finish in one day on single GPU.